 Winter sunshine at the Molunans.

 The tide was high, covering Great and Little Molunan beaches.
-Today’s scene-setter was from above the beaches, next to St Anthony Head lighthouse, scanning the Carrick Roads and the surrounding beaches covered by the series, as this was the last summer visit to the Roseland Peninsula for this year.
-Stuart and Adele were fishing from the WWII jetty at the Molunans, which Nicky from a previous visit explains as the access point for her regular swims.
+Today’s scene-setting film was from above the beaches, next to St Anthony Head lighthouse, scanning the Carrick Roads and the surrounding beaches included in the series.
+Stuart and Adele were fishing from the WWII jetty, referenced by Nicky on a previous visit as the access point for her regular swims.

 Stuart’s empathy for the sea.

 A fine vista from above the Molunan beaches on the Roseland Peninsula.

 The sun broke through, after a spell of low pressure.
 The Molunan beaches are isolated and natural, located on the bottom tip of the Roseland Peninsula.
 Despite their isolation, you can see wildlife, boats and Falmouth itself from here.
 You’re effectively right under St Anthony Head lighthouse.
-The sailing and fishing boats seem to pass within touching distance, on their way out to Falmouth Bay and beyond.
-They look like they’re starting a great adventure and you want to jump on board for the ride, to go where they’re going, as they battle out into the open sea.
+The sailing and fishing boats seem to pass within touching distance on their way out to Falmouth Bay and beyond.
+They look like they’re starting a great adventure and you want to jump on board for the ride, to go where they are going as they battle out into the open sea.